Your Body Knows Before You Do

 When I enter a mountain hut after a long day of hiking both systems are active.
 My body is deeply relaxed.
 My attention is sharpened.
 I notice more.
 The cold floor, the wrong light, the smell.
 In the city I would ignore all of that because my attention would already be exhausted.

 Science has no direct evidence for this.
-But Koivisto showed (Koivisto et al., 2022, Frontiers in Psychology) that people who grew up in nature find cities more aversive.
+But Koivisto showed in 2022 (Koivisto et al., 2022, Frontiers in Psychology) that people who grew up in nature find cities more aversive.
 More nature experience increases sensitivity to non-natural environments.
 It does not decrease it.

 Anger in the city, calm in nature